Local Government (Boundaries) Act 1887: The work of the boundary commissioners

-The Borough of Dudley, a detached part of Worcestershire, was to be united with the rest of the county by the transfer of an intervening portion of Staffordshire.
+The borough of Dudley, a detached part of Worcestershire, was to be united with the rest of the county by the transfer of an intervening portion of Staffordshire.
+The act's definition of county as excluding counties of cities and counties of towns caused particular debate over Bristol, the only county corporate which straddled an ancient county boundary (between Gloucestershire and Somerset).
+The commissioners recommended that despite the act's definition Bristol should be made a separate county for all purposes.

 Parliamentary reaction

 Even though the commissioners had yet to finish their work it became clear that the government was unwilling to carry out their recommendations.
 The Local Government Bill passing through parliament was amended with a number of boundary clauses.
 The effect was that the new county councils would be established on the existing parliamentary counties.
 Following their election, the new councils were to consider the reports of the Commission and adjust the county boundaries themselves by agreement with the Local Government Board, also establishing the areas for district councils to be elected in January 1890.

 The commissioners made their report in August 1888.
 The report was dismissed by Ritchie, who decried what he saw as the "wholesale destruction of county boundaries" in the recommendations.
 In particular, he noted that the consequent changes to the boundaries of parliamentary constituencies were likely to be unpopular with MPs, and might lead to the rejection of the Local Government Bill then going through parliament.